-MQTT for Ethernet Gateways
+MQTT for Wireless Gateways

 MQTT operates on a publish-subscribe model, allowing devices to communicate by publishing messages to specific topics and subscribing to topics to receive relevant messages.
-This section covers how to use MQTT with the Packet Power Ethernet Gateway.
+This section covers how to use MQTT with the Packet Power Wireless Gateway.

 Data Output from MQTT Gateways